 First and foremost, let’s take a look at statistics.
-According to Statista, affiliate marketing spend will research a record-breaking 8.2 billion dollars by 2022.
+According to Statista, affiliate marketing spending will rearch a record-breaking 8.2 billion dollars by the end of 2022.
 Obviously, it’s a profitable ship to jump on, no matter what kind of store you run.

 - It helps your store grow faster.
 It works as a marketing effort for your store - the more affiliates you have, the more people hear about your products.

 - It brings immense benefits if you have good customer retention rates.
 If the shopper was satisfied with what they bought, they will return straight to your store next time - you have a returning customer at no commission rate.

 - It’s risk free.
 No matter if you have your own affiliate program or sell affiliate products, you make almost no initial investments and very few commitments so the risk is minimal.